jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

   stepIndex: number; // 1-based step number
   targetMg: Decimal; // Target protein dose (mg)
   method: Method; // DILUTE or DIRECT
-  dailyAmount: Decimal; // Amount patient consumes daily
+  dailyAmount: Decimal; // Amount patient consumes daily.
+The protein in dailyAmount should very closely match targetMg
-  dailyAmountUnit: Unit; // "g" or "ml" mixFoodAmount?: Decimal; // Food amount in mixture (for DILUTE only) mixWaterAmount?: Decimal; // Water amount in mixture (for DILUTE only) servings?: Decimal; // Number of servings mixture provides }
+  dailyAmountUnit: Unit; // "g" or "ml" mixFoodAmount?: Decimal; // Food amount in mixture (for DILUTE only) mixWaterAmount?: Decimal; // Water amount in mixture (for DILUTE only) servings?: Decimal; // Number of servings mixture provides.
+May be fractional }

 interface ProtocolConfig {
-  minMeasurableMass: Decimal; // Minimum scale can measure (g).
-Usually we say 0.2g, easy for parents.
+  minMeasurableMass: Decimal; // Minimum a scale should measure (g).
+Usually we say 0.20g, easy for parents.
+Inclusive (≥)
   minMeasurableVolume: Decimal; // Minimum syringe can measure (ml).
 Usually we say 0.5ml, easy for parents with small syringe.
+Inclusive (≥)
-  minServingsForMix: Decimal; // Minimum servings per mixture }
+  minServingsForMix: Decimal; // Minimum servings per mixture. inclusive (≥) }

 interface Protocol {
   dosingStrategy: DosingStrategy; // STANDARD/SLOW/RAPID
   foodA: Food; // Primary food
   foodAStrategy: FoodAStrategy; // When to dilute Food A
-  diThreshold: Decimal; // When to stop diluting Food A (g or ml) foodB?: Food; // Optional second food foodBThreshold?: { unit: Unit; amount: Decimal }; // Threshold to switch to Food B, expressed as unit + amount
+  diThreshold: Decimal; // At what neat amount (g or ml) of food A do we switch to simply giving it directly?
+Inclusive foodB?: Food; // Optional second food foodBThreshold?: { unit: Unit; amount: Decimal }; // At what neat amount (g or ml) of food B do we switch from food A to food B?
   steps: Step[]; // Array of protocol steps
   config: ProtocolConfig; // Measurement constraints
 }